American English vs. British English: Are You Ready For Foreign Work?

-Then, there’s also the issue that you may use an everyday word in your native version of English that means something else in the opposite version.
-Want some examples?
+Then, there’s also the issue that you may use an everyday word in your native version of English which means something else in the other version.

 - In the US, fanny is an innocent word for butt.
 In the UK, it’s a rude way to say female genatalia.

 - In the UK, bum is the innocent word for butt.
 In the US, it’s a rude word title for the homeless, or sometimes a lazy person.